-Most solar thermal power plants are stationed in the desert areas where they are exposed to maximum solar radiation over the large area.
+Most solar thermal power plants are stationed in desert areas where they are exposed to maximum solar radiation over a large area.
 But the massive numbers of mirrors can negatively impact the natural habitat of desert wildlife, especially the endangered species on the verge of extinction.
 Expansion of such power plants is one of the major factors promoting rapid deforestation.

 4. Larger Space Requirement

 Solar thermal power plants require larger spaces for installation where they can receive the maximum amount of radiation to run the facility at full scale.
 It is neither possible nor environmentally suitable to build larger power plants in commercial and residential areas.
 New transmission lines and substations have to be built to connect the power to the main electricity grid, which further increases its cost of operation.